Dansby Swanson Player Props: Cubs vs. Rays

 Dansby Swanson At The Plate

-- Swanson has an OPS of .789, fueled by an OBP of .366 and a team-best slugging percentage of .423 this season.
+- Swanson leads Chicago with a slugging percentage of .422, fueled by 19 extra-base hits.

-- He ranks 59th in batting average, 32nd in on base percentage, and 89th in slugging among qualifying batters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 58th in batting average, 34th in on-base percentage, and 90th in slugging.

-- In 9.8% of his games this year, he has homered, and 2.2% of his trips to the plate.
+- Looking at the 52 games he has played this season, he's went deep in five of them (9.6%), and in 2.1% of his trips to the plate.

-- Swanson has had at least one RBI in 31.4% of his games this season (16 of 51), with two or more RBI six times (11.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 16 games this year (30.8%), Swanson has picked up an RBI, and in six of those games (11.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.